 ESTIMATED NUMBER AND FREQUENCY OF PUBLIC MEETINGS

-Starting in the first quarter of fiscal year, the RP will hold public meetings with the licensee to discuss the status of the restart program, significant inspection and licensing issues, and the transition to operations.
+Starting in the first quarter of fiscal year [Year], the RP will hold public meetings with the licensee to discuss the status of the restart program, significant inspection and licensing issues, and the transition to operations.
 These meetings will take place quarterly; the RP may adjust the frequency based on pending activities and other stakeholder interest.

 OUTCOMES